microsoft/WhatTheHack/999-SAPonAzure/Student/02-Azure-Monitor.md

 	- Hint: Select the Log Workspace that was used while enabling VM Insights and attach it to Azure Monitor for SAP.
 - Once monitoring data is ingested into the workspace, execute a standard kusto query to visualize the monitoring data.
 - Create a custom dashboard.
-	- Hint:  Example custom queries are available for a honecomb dashboard.
+	- Hint:  Example custom queries are available for a honeycomb dashboard.
 Modify the standard query to create custom dashboard as required.

 ## Success Criteria